Augmenta-tech/UnrealLiveLinkAugmenta/README.md

 ![](https://github.com/Augmenta-tech/UnrealLiveLinkAugmenta-Demo/blob/marketplace-demo/Resources/Documentation/Images/LiveLinkComponentController.jpg)

-You can check the L_LiveLinkAugmentaDemo_LiveLinkSubjects level of the [Unreal Live Link Augmenta Demo project](https://github.com/Augmenta-tech/UnrealLiveLinkAugmenta-Demo) for an example of this usage.
+You can check the LiveLinkAugmentaDemo_LiveLinkSubjects level of the [Unreal Live Link Augmenta Demo project](https://github.com/Augmenta-tech/UnrealLiveLinkAugmenta-Demo) for an example of this usage.

 ### Using the Augmenta Manager